6qat/hello_cmake/README.markdown

-How to compile:
+# How to compile :

-- Create a build directory and "cd" into it.
+* Create a build directory and "cd" into it.
-- cmake ..
+* cmake ..
-- make
+* make